MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 ### Subscription tenant transfer restriction recommendations

-Consider the following recommendations for tenant transfer restrications:
+Consider the following recommendations for tenant transfer restrictions:

 - Configure these settings to help prevent users from transferring Azure subscriptions to or from the Azure AD tenant: